nedieyassin/pocketbase-gogen/README.md

 }
 ```

-As you can see, the generator replaced all template field accessot with the appropriate getters and setters so you use the method for editing your data.
+As you can see, the generator replaced all template field accessors with the appropriate getters and setters so you use the method for editing your data.

 A few more examples: